About Don Antonio by Starita

 About Roberto Caporuscio

 Roberto Caporuscio was born and raised on a dairy farm in Pontinia, Italy, an hour outside of Naples, where he first developed his culinary skills producing and selling cheese.
 It was, however, in Napoli, the birthplace of pizza, where Mr. Caporuscio went to study the art and craft of this culinary delight with the most talented Neapolitan pizza masters, including Antonio Starita.
-After training with the best, he opened two successful pizzerias in Pittsburgh, PA, followed by A Mano in Ridgewood, NJ, and ultimately settled in New York City in 2009 when he opened Kesté Pizza and Vino on Bleecker Street, and Don Antonio by Starita in February 2012.
+After training with the best, he established two successful pizzerias in Pittsburgh, PA, then A Mano in Ridgewood, NJ, and ultimately settled in New York City in 2009 when he opened Kesté Pizza and Vino on Bleecker Street, followed by Don Antonio by Starita in Midtown February 2012 and Atlanta in January 2014.

 Each endeavor brought critical acclaim from the culinary industry; and Caporuscio quickly became one of the most highly praised pizza chefs amongst his peers, and the subject of rave reviews in the media.
 His many testimonials include Kesté penned “#1 Pizza in New York” by New York magazine, “Best Pizza” in the State of New York by Food Network Magazine and Don Antonio by Starita named amongst the top 25 “Best Pizza Places in the US” by Food and Wine magazine.

 Caporuscio currently serves as US President of the Associazione Pizzaiuoli Napoletani (APN – Association of Neapolitan Pizza Makers), and is called upon by many restaurants throughout the country for private consultations.
 The pizza maestro also conducts an intensive $4,500, ten day pizza-making school, at which he teaches the 150 year old art of crafting Neapolitan pizza, and issues APN certification to aspiring Neapolitan pizza makers/restauranteurs around the world.